 - 1 part lobelia

 The last thing I’m doing is getting the things I need to have on hand during labor.

-Now if I were having a homebirth, there would be many more things for me to get ready, but since I have natural labors in the hospital with no problem, the only thing I really need to prepare ahead of time is a labor aid drink since the hospital provides the rest.
-And in case you’re wondering, no they don’t like you do drink during labor, but since I don’t even go to the hospital until I’m almost ready to deliver, I get to skip almost all of the interventions, continuous monitoring, interruptions, and rules they have there.
+Now if I were having a home birth, there would be many more things for me to get ready, but since I have labored naturally in the hospital with no problem, the only thing I really need to prepare ahead of time is a labor aid drink since the hospital provides the rest.
+And in case you’re wondering, no they don’t like you to drink during labor, but since I don’t even go to the hospital until I’m almost ready to deliver, I get to skip almost all of the interventions, continuous monitoring, interruptions, and rules they have there.